TalonDragon000/shape-builder-kit/README.md

 ### 🔄 In Progress

-- **Smart Contract Development**: Will reroute to mainnet after minting is fixed.
+- **Smart Contract Development**: Will redeploy to mainnet after minting is fixed.
 - **Real NFT Minting**: Integrating with a deployed mainnet contract for actual on-chain NFT rewards
 - **MCP Server Stability**: Improving error handling when Shape MCP server is unavailable
 - **Question Pool**: Cross-checking questions and answers for correctness.